 A good weaning or receiving program should have several objectives.
-The ultimate goal of any program is to reduce the inherent stress from weaning or shipping, and prepare cattle to succeed in the future.
+The ultimate goal of any program is to reduce the inherent stress from weaning or shipping.
 Along with this, another objective should be to develop immunity and fight off new disease challenges.
 The third objective of a receiving or weaning program involves the behavior of cattle.
 During this time, calves are asked to immediately adapt to new surrounding and perhaps even new penmates.
 They must learn to eat and drink from feed bunks and water troughs, and adjust to a new social heiarchy.
 Based on these objectives, the primary goals of this program should be to keep cattle healthy and have them start eating quickly.

 The health component of the weaning or receiving program is often the first part of the program that most producers consider.
 Specifics of a health program should be tailored to both an operation and cattle's needs.
-It is important to work closely with a veterinarian familiar with the operation, and type of cattle.
+It is important to work closely with a local veterinarian familiar with the operation, and type of cattle.
 Following Beef Quality Assurance guidelines should also be an integral part of a health program.
 Since weaning can be such a stressful time in a calf's life, it is generally recommended initial vaccinations should be given prior to weaning to allow calves time to develop immunity before being introduced to the stress of weaning.
 Boosters can then be given at weaning.
-It is important to pay attention to label directions as some vaccines may differ, and even a vaccine used for years may have a dosage or instructions change.
+It is important to pay attention to label directions as some vaccines may differ.
 Although the components of each health plan will differ in regards to specifics, several management practices are generally recommended.
-Cattle should be dewormed (specific products may defer depending on the advice of your veterinarian), vaccinated for Infectious Bovine Rhinotracheitis (IBR), Parainfluenza-3 (PI-3), Bovine Respiratory Synctial Virus (BRSV), and Blackleg (7-way Clostridial), tested for persistently infected BVD, and implanted with growth-promoting compounds if desired.
+Cattle should be dewormed, vaccinated for Infectious Bovine Rhinotracheitis (IBR), Parainfluenza-3 (PI-3), Bovine Respiratory Synctial Virus (BRSV), and Blackleg (7-way Clostridial), tested for persistently infected BVD, and implanted with growth-promoting compounds if desired.
 Additional treatments and vaccinations may be needed based on veterinary advice.

-The nutritional component is the next critical piece of a weaning or receiving program to consider.
+The nutritional component is a critical piece of any weaning or receiving program.
 Nutrition can come in the form of pasture or hay and supplement.
-Regardless of its form or delivery method, stimulating intake quickly, and getting nutrition into calves early is vital.
-Without sufficient intake, calves will not only lose weight, but they may be more susceptible to disease.
-It is important to remember that feed intake will likely be low in the initial part of the period, and adjust supplements accordingly.
-This is the reason that many commercially available starter feeds contain a higher percent protein and more energy.
+Regardless of its form or delivery method, stimulating intake quickly, and getting feed into calves early is vital.
+Without sufficient feed intake, calves will not only lose weight, but they may be more susceptible to disease.
+It is important to remember that feed intake will likely be low in the initial part of the period.
 It is important to provide a feed source that is highly palatable (calves should want to want to eat it), nutrient dense (calves will only eat small amounts), and contains the right blend of nutrients to meet the requirements based on size and expected feed intake.

-Choices for nutrition for your program are too numerous to mention here, and several can be tailored to fit you needs.
-One option may involve a fenceline weaning system with high quality pasture and supplement.
+There are numerous diet options available.
+Some involve a fenceline weaning system with high quality pasture and supplement.
 Another option involves a dry or small grassy lot with a nutrient dense supplement and access to hay.
-Regardless of the chosen system, it is important that the diet is made of high quality ingredients that are readily digestible (this is not the time to feed your worst quality hay).
-Remember that all feed ingredients are not created equal.
-Be sure to also consider how the feed or supplement will be delivered.
-Time and labor are important considerations.
+Regardless of the chosen system, it is important that the diet is made of high quality ingredients that are highly digestible.
+Remember that all feed ingredients are not created equally.
+Delivery of the feed or supplement should also be taken into consideration.
+Time and labor are important to consider.
 For a producer with a full time job away from the ranch, a self-fed option may be the best choice, as feed is available to cattle 24 hours a day regardless of your availability.
-However, it is still important to monitor that cattle closely to be sure that they are healthy and consuming feed.
-Often the first sign a calf is getting sick may be it going "off feed".
-For some producers with access to more storage and feeding equipment, hand feeding to provide a constant source of fresh feed may be a good option.
+For producers with access to storage bays and feeding equipment, hand feeding to provide a constant source of fresh feed may be a good option.